misathemeb/misathemeb.github.io/README.md

 👀 I’m interested in becoming a front end developer.

-🌱 I’m currently learning html/css/js/python.
+🌱 I’m currently passionate about html/CSS/JavaScript/Python3.
+Also a huge fan of international travel and music. d(^_^)b

 💞️ I’m looking to collaborate on code review and/or potential career opportunities.
 I'm excellent with project mgmt and clinical research objectives.

-📫 How to reach me @misathemeb on @twitter @instagram
+📫 How to reach me: @misathemeb on @twitter @instagram

-I am using Codecademy Pro as my primary learning platform and would like to share some projects as I am introduced to new concepts.
-The projects I will be posting are up for code review and feedback.
+I am using Codecademy Pro front-end career path as a learning platform (along with a multitude of internet resources) to continue my learning.
+I make things as I'm introduced to the concepts and post about them here.
+Please feel free to code review and/or provide feedback to improve.
-For now, I will be posting HTML/CSS/JavaScript and Python projects.